SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

     The default subnet mask of a Class A network is 255.0.0.0.

 -   Append a forward slash \(/\) and a number ranging from 1 to 32 to the end of an IP address to define a subnet mask.
-The number indicates the length of the network identification bit in the subnet mask.
+This number indicates the length of the network identification bit in the subnet mask.

     Example: 192.168.0.3/24.